Mississippi Scholarships

 September

-This offers financial assistance to dependent children and spouses of any Mississippi law enforcement officer, full-time firefighter or volunteer firefighter who has suffered fatal injuries or wounds or become permanently and totally disabled as a result of injuries or wounds which occurred in the performance of the official and appointed duties of his or her office.
-This financial assistance is offered as an eight-semester tuition and room scholarship at any state-supported college or university in Mississippi.
+Mississippi Law Enforcement Officers & Firemen Scholarship offers financial assistance to dependent children (under 23 years old) and spouses of any Mississippi law enforcement officer, full-time firefighter or volunteer firefighter who has suffered fatal injuries or wounds or become permanently and totally disabled as a result of injuries or wounds which occurred in the performance of the official and appointed duties of his or her office.
+This financial assistance covers eight semesters of tuition and room and board at any state-supported college or university in Mississippi.
 The deadline to apply is September 15th.
 Read more here.

 October